violetavivi/violetavivi.github.io/_pages/about.md

 ### Interests
 - Working on: Ecological Interactions, Complex Networks, Computational Social Science
-- Would love to work on: More Ecology, Evolutionary Dynamics, Game Theory, HOI, Dataviz ...
+- Would love to work on: More Ecology, Evolutionary Dynamics, HOI, Dataviz ...

 ### Education
-:hatched_chick: PhD in Complex Systems, _IFISC_  (expected)
+:hatched_chick: PhD in Complex Systems, _IFISC_

 :hatching_chick: Master in Physics and Physical Technologies, _University of Zaragoza_